angristan/awesome-stars/README.md

 - [ambroiseRabier/typeorm-nestjs-migration-example](https://github.com/ambroiseRabier/typeorm-nestjs-migration-example) - "Example of how to use migrations feature of TypeORM with NestJS.
 - [hediet/vscode-drawio](https://github.com/hediet/vscode-drawio) - This unofficial extension integrates Draw.io (also known as diagrams.net) into VS Code.
 - [microsoft/vscode-go](https://github.com/microsoft/vscode-go) - An extension for VS Code which provides support for the Go language.
 We have moved to https://github.com/golang/vscode-go
-- [danilowoz/coverify](https://github.com/danilowoz/coverify) - 🎧  Design fresh album cover for your Spotify playlists
+- [danilowoz/coverify](https://github.com/danilowoz/coverify) - 🎧  Web tool that creates album artworks for Spotify playlists, where different fonts, colors, and a ton of images can be applied.
 - [palantir/tslint](https://github.com/palantir/tslint) - :vertical_traffic_light: An extensible linter for the TypeScript language
 - [angular-eslint/angular-eslint](https://github.com/angular-eslint/angular-eslint) - :sparkles: Monorepo for all the tooling related to using ESLint with Angular
 - [ng-bootstrap/ng-bootstrap](https://github.com/ng-bootstrap/ng-bootstrap) - Angular powered Bootstrap